Skip to main content

 10. In the 8th column, we will calculate the product total based on the corresponding values of 'Basic Price ($)' and 'Tax ($)'.

-To do this, add a 'Calculated Value' field having label as 'Product Total ($)' and field name as 'Product_Total'.
-Here, click on icon and go to 'Calculated Field' tab in the next popup screen.
+To do this, add a 'Calculated Value' field having a label as 'Product Total ($)' and a field name as 'Product_Total'.
+Here, click the icon and go to the 'Calculated Field' tab in the next popup screen.

 Next, calculate the 'Product Total ($)' by adding the 'Basic_Price' and 'Tax_Amount' as shown below:

-Alternately, you can use the 'Advanced Query' option by clicking on 'Edit' link showing at top right and enter your query directly as shown below:
+Alternatively, you can use the 'Advanced Query' option by clicking the 'Edit' link at the top right and entering your query directly as shown below:

 {Basic_Price} + {Tax_Amount}

-Below is an understanding of the query in parts - to help you get an idea on how such a query can be edited if required:
+Below is an understanding of the query in parts - to help you get an idea of how such a query can be edited if required:

 {Basic_Price} | A variable value of the user input for field name 'Basic_Price'